-- 1. Stop the current integration and readout and save what was observed before the fault. - 2.
+- 1. Stop the current integration, then readout and save what was observed up to the fault. - 2.
 Make a copy of the original target acquisition script (e.g., cp mytarget.acq recover.acq) - 3.
-Open the mods_lastOffset file and extract the command (e.g., offsetxy ... for long-slit, or offsetpointing ... for MOS). - 4.
-Edit recover.acq to replace the contents of the Acquire: block with this block: Acquire:
+Open the mods\lastOffset file and extract the command (e.g., offsetxy ... for long-slit, or offsetpointing ... for MOS). - 4.
+Edit recover.acq to replace the contents of the Acquire: block with this block:

+Acquire: